 At that point, going against his father’s wishes, he renounced his life of luxury, power, and prestige and set out on a journey to discover an enduring cure to human suffering.

-His first step was to become an aesthetic, one who denies themselves all worldly pleasures, including food.
+His first step was to become an ascetic, one who denies themselves all worldly pleasures, including food.
 But he soon realized that this did not produce true happiness either.

 And since he had already lived a life of tremendous material wealth and luxury, he knew this too wasn’t the way.
 He decided that true happiness must lie somewhere in between, a doctrine now known as “The Middle Way.”